 Dirty Air Filters

 Make sure your air filters are clean, as dirty filters slow air circulation.
 If cleaning doesn’t improve efficiency, then it’s time to replace it with a new filter.
+Here’s why you should make sure you change your air filters.

 Use Ceiling Fans to Help the AC